OwenSignaturize/neovim-unity/README.md

     1. on Windows: [Roslyn LS Windows][roslyn_lsp_windows]
     1. on MacOS: [Roslyn LS MacOS][roslyn_lsp_macos]

-2. extract it (NugGets are ZIP archives) at some location of your choice (that we hereafter refer to as **<roslyn_ls_path>**):
+2. extract it (NugGets are ZIP archives) at some location of your choice.
+Find the LanguageServer folder for your architecture.
+(that we hereafter refer to as **<roslyn_ls_path>**):

 3. open the Roslyn LSP configuration file (or your custom Neovim's Roslyn LS